Chris Solinsky: Coaching

 Solinsky served as a volunteer coach at the University of Portland from 2012 to 2014.
 During that time the men's team placed 12th at the NCAA Championships in 2012 and improved to seventh in 2013.

 On August 8, 2014, College of William and Mary Director of Track and Field and Cross Country Stephen Walsh announced that Solinsky would be hired as an assistant coach, working primarily with the distance and middle-distance athletes.
 In September 2016, Solinsky was promoted to the position of Head Distance Coach.

 On July 13, 2017, University of Florida track and field Head Coach Mike Holloway announced that Solinsky would join the Florida Gators track and field and cross country programs as an assistant coach.

 In December 2022, it was announced that Solinsky would leave his position with the Gators to become an assistant coach at the University of Oregon.

+In June 2026, Solinsky was named the director of cross country and track and field at the University of Wisconsin.

 Personal

 Solinsky is married to Amy Dahlin, who competed in the pole vault at Wisconsin.
 Together they have a daughter, Ayla, a son, Archer, and dog, Tucker.